 Prayer after the Daily Reflection.

 Father, in Christ we have become Your children.
 Look upon us with love and grant us the graces and gifts you have promised us for the service of others.
-We pray Lord that through Your guidance and our own efforts and actions we may ease the suffering in our communities by carrying out Your will.
+We pray, Lord, that through Your guidance and our own efforts and actions, we may ease the suffering in our communities by carrying out Your will.
 Today we rejoice and praise our God, who makes no distinctions between classes of people, but makes the poor rich in faith, and the deaf and the dumb speak.